Guilhemfuel/passetonbillet/readme.md

 * Then if there is some feedback, or some changes are required, I do them, re-push to update the pull request and let the reviewer know it was updated.
 * Then hourray!
 Code is merged to master (either by reviewer, or by the creator of the branch if asked by reviewer) and branch previously created is closed.

-## Acknowledgement
-Special thanks to [@NFS002]( https://github.com/NFS002 ) for creating this nice readme file (and figuring out all of that by himself...)